-The school cafeteria offers a main meal and breakfast every day.
+The school cafeteria offers a free lunch and breakfast every day.
 In order to make this run as smoothly as possible, please follow these simple guidelines:

-- Stay in single file breakfast/lunch lines; - Do NOT "cut" in line ahead of others; - Remain seated in the cafeteria until dismissed by a staff member; - Lunches brought from home are to be eaten in the cafeteria; - All drinks are to be finished in the cafeteria; - Glass containers shall not be brought to school. - Students who eat breakfast must go directly from the bus to the cafeteria in the morning.
-Do NOT attempt to go to the cafeteria for breakfast after spending time on the playground or in the gym.
+- •• Stay in single file breakfast/lunch lines; - Do NOT "cut" in line ahead of others; - Remain seated in the cafeteria until dismissed by a staff member; - Lunches brought from home are to be eaten in the cafeteria; - •• All drinks are to be finished in the cafeteria; - Glass containers shall not be brought to school. - •• Students who eat breakfast must go directly from the bus to the cafeteria in the morning.